B1ack2un/AstronetTESS/README.md

 to be manually changed.
 After this the data folder will have to be recompiled and finally run using the previous command in WSL again.
 This should create a .csv file named sector-x-all.csv containing the TIC ID, junk disposition and sector number in three separate columns.

-In order to fill in the remaining columns, the "make_catalog" python must be run using the following command:
+In order to fill in the remaining columns, the "make_catalog" executable must be run using the following command:

 ```
-./make_catalog.exe --input sector-[Number of sector from which file will have to be executed]-all.csv  --num_worker_processes=1 --base_dir=[wherever the .csv file is located] --out_name=[whatever you want to name the file with .csv attached to the end]
+./make_catalog.exe --input sector-[Number of sector from which file will have to be executed]-all.csv  --tcestatfile=[Name of TCE file downloaded from MAST] --num_worker_processes=1 --base_dir=[wherever the .csv file is located] --out_name=[whatever you want to name the file with .csv attached to the end]
 ```

+This will create .csv file with most of the columns filled, barring some of the data processing issues.
+Unfortunately, I was not able to figure out the issue with the multiprocessing library so I have opted to use just one worker process to avoid it entirely.
+If a user is able to fix this issue, please notify me but should the user decide to stick with a single worker process be prepared to allow the program to run for at least 4-5 hours before the complete .csv file is written.

+### Process TESS Data